petrov-lab/tuba-seq/README.md

 Filters raw FASTQ files from deep sequencing using a template of the intended barcode setup.
 Outputs training files for *DADA2* estimation of error rates and clutering files for *DADA2* barcode clustering.
 Uses nwalign.pyx/nwalign.c for [Needleman-Wunsch](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) alignment of reads to the barcode template for filtering & trimming.

+### DADA2_derep.R

+De-replicates training & clustering files for *DADA2*.
+Separating this first step from the algorithm saves space and time (when runs are repeated).

+### DADA2_error_training.R

+Estimates a model of sequencing errors from the

 ### postprocess.py